wavemaker/docs/website/blog/2020-02-25-wavemaker-micro-front-end-support.md

  ```
 * Once the changes are done in `index.html`, please follow the instructions in the `README.md` of the below link to start the [**Single-spa shell project**](https://github.com/joeldenning/coexisting-angular-microfrontends)

-### Next Steps
+## Next Steps
 **Single-spa** framework lets us compose & serve multi framework modules into an app by including compatible Javascript bundle.
 A real world web application when built will not just generate JS bundles but also produces CSS & other metadata artifacts.
-The Single-spa framework currently does not have any specific way of loading non-code, non-JS artifacts.
+The **Single-spa** framework currently does not have any specific way of loading non-code, non-JS artifacts.
 For this specific reason, the users are requested to add the additional scripts in above mentioned steps.

-WaveMaker is planning to work on a loader script which will take care of loading all the artifacts required for a WaveMaker app to work with Single-spa without the need of any additional loading scripts and provide seamless integration support in the coming releases.
+WaveMaker is planning to work on a loader script which will take care of loading all the artifacts required for a WaveMaker app to work with **Single-spa** without the need of any additional loading scripts and provide seamless integration support in the coming releases.

-### Screenshots
+## Screenshots
-#### HOME PAGE
+* #### Home
 [![screenshot](/learn/assets/wm-sspa-ss-home.png)](/learn/assets/wm-sspa-ss-home.png)

-#### SAMPLE ANGULAR APP
+* #### Angular App
 [![screenshot](/learn/assets/wm-sspa-ss-ng.png)](/learn/assets/wm-sspa-ss-ng.png)

-#### WAVEMAKER APP
+* #### WaveMaker App
 [![screenshot](/learn/assets/wm-sspa-ss-wm.png)](/learn/assets/wm-sspa-ss-wm.png)